 Canadians for Fair Access to Medical Marijuana (CFAMM) is a national non-profit organization focused on medical cannabis access, education, and research.
 CFAMM supports legislation that focuses on the safety of all Canadians on our roads and highways, including the creation of a robust public education campaign around driving and cannabis use.
-However, Bill C-46, in particular Part 1, must also consider the potential criminalization of responsible, non-impaired Canadians who use cannabis for medical reasons.
+However, Bill C-46, particularly Part 1, must also consider the potential criminalization of responsible, non-impaired Canadians who use cannabis for medical reasons.

-Although driving is a privilege, patients who use cannabis responsibly and are not impaired should still be able to drive without risk or fear of being criminally charged.
+Although driving is not a right but a privilege, patients who use cannabis responsibly and are not impaired should still be able to drive without risk or fear of being criminally charged.
 While a strict precautionary approach may be appropriate in light of limited evidence, policymakers have a responsibility to both safeguard road safety and balance the rights of medical cannabis patients to ensure they are not unfairly criminalized by drugged driving laws that do not target impairment.
 It is necessary for the government to incentivize further research and include considerations for patients using cannabis.

 For those who are prescribed medical cannabis, the purpose is not to 'get high', but rather to achieve effective symptom management.
-The testing of THC within a regular medical cannabis consumer's system is not a reliable or scientifically proven measure of impairment.
-As explored below, blood levels of THC can remain within a regular user/patient's system for days after last consumption - meaning patients may exceed the proposed per se limits even when not impaired and acting responsibly.
+Patients may experience impairment differently than recreational users and the testing of THC within a regular medical cannabis consumer's system is not a reliable or scientifically proven measure of impairment.
+As explored below, blood levels of THC can remain within a regular user/patient's system for days after last consumption - meaning patients may exceed the proposed per se limits even when not impaired and acting responsibility.
 Special considerations for medical cannabis patients would not amount to a license to drive impaired, but would recognize the limited evidence related to the testing of cannabis-impaired driving.
-Based on the evidence outlined below, we recommend these summarized considerations (see pg.
-8 for full recommendations):
+Based on the evidence outlined below, we recommend the considerations summarized below: